** You can book with me on Thursdays onsite at Breakaway in Parkdale or other weekdays at my studio space near Christie Station here **

 MODALITIES USED: Trauma-Informed Care (TIC), Cognitive Behavioural (CBT); Narrative; and Solutions-Focused Therapy

-BIO: Charmaine Hunter-Edwards is a Registered Social Worker with an MSW from Dalhousie University.
-She has over 17 years experience working with youth, families and the community supporting individuals who have experienced depression, anxiety, grief/loss, substance use, suicidal ideation, self-harm, and various forms of trauma (including sexual/physical abuse, domestic violence, and family conflict) to name a few.
+Charmaine Hunter-Edwards is a Registered Social Worker with a Master of Social Work from Dalhousie University.
+She brings over 20 years of experience working with youth, families, and communities, supporting individuals navigating depression, anxiety, grief and loss, substance use, suicidal ideation, self-harm, and a wide range of trauma.
+Her work includes supporting those impacted by sexual and physical abuse, domestic violence, and family conflict, among other complex life challenges.

-Charmaine practices from an anti-racist, anti-oppressive and trauma-informed lens as she understands how systems impact one’s intersectionality and lived experiences.
-She believes in establishing a strong therapeutic relationship by creating a safe/brave space to develop trust so that issues of concern can be addressed from a place of honesty, collaboration, and healing.
-She draws on her own experiences as a mother, partner, daughter, sister, and friend to inform her practice.
-With her previous experience as a frontline worker, she is intimately aware of how vicarious trauma impacts our personal and professional lives.
+Charmaine practices from an anti-racist, anti-oppressive, and trauma-informed lens, recognizing how systems shape intersectionality and lived experience.
+She prioritizes building strong therapeutic relationships by creating a safe and brave space grounded in trust, collaboration, honesty, and healing.
+Charmaine also draws on her lived experiences as a mother, partner, daughter, sister, and friend to inform her work.
+With a background as a frontline worker, she has a deep understanding of how vicarious trauma can affect both personal and professional lives.

 CHARMAINE HUNTER-EDWARDS, MSW, RSW (SHE/HER)